bshurick/production-demo/README.md

 ### Dataset
 Copy the
-[House Prices dataset from Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data) and unzip into the /tmp folder for use with model training and evaluation.
+[House Prices dataset from Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data) and unzip into a data/ folder in the package root directory for use with model training and evaluation.

 ### Build testing
 Install tox with `pip install tox`;